dwyl/image-classifier/README.md

 HNSWLib.Index.get_current_count(index)
 ```

-This means to can persist the indice to uniquely identity an item.
+This means you can persist the indice to uniquely identity an item.

 You can also enter a batch of items.
 You will only get back the last indice.
 This means that if you may need to persist the embedding if you want to identify the input in this case.